gdiaz384/py3TranslateLLM/README.md

 - deepl-python requires: `requests`, `charset-normalizer`, `idna`, `urllib3`, `certifi`.
 - odfpy requires: `defusedxml`.
+- openpyxl has `defusedxml` as an optional library.
 - py3TranslateLLM and the libraries above also use libraries from the Python standard library.
 For an enumeration of those, check the source code.

 ###  Guide: Installing and managing Python library versions with `pip`: